 On September 15, 2016 the County Executive submitted his proposed 2017 Budget and accompanying 2017-2020 Multi-Year Financial Plan to the County Legislature for approval.
-On October 31, 2016, the County Legislature adopted the 2017 Budget in substantially the form submitted by the County Executive (hereinafter, the "2017 Budget", which remains subject to modification to conform to the modifications expected to the 2017-2020 Multi-Year Financial Plan, as described in the following paragraph).
-The 2017 Budget includes \$2.98 billion in appropriations, excluding interdepartmental transfers, in the Major Operating Funds and is balanced according to the budgetary basis of accounting.
+On October 31, 2016, the County Legislature adopted the 2017 Budget in substantially the form submitted by the County Executive (hereinafter, the "2017 Budget", which has been modified to conform to the modifications to the 2017-2020 Multi-Year Financial Plan approved by NIFA, as described in the following paragraphs).
+The 2017 Budget includes \$2.97 billion in appropriations, excluding interdepartmental transfers, in the Major Operating Funds and is balanced according to the budgetary basis of accounting.